-- 1) By forcible compulsion; or - 2) When the other person is incapable of consent by reason of being physically helpless; or - 3) When the other person is less than eleven years old.
+- 2) When the other person is incapable of consent by reason of being physically helpless; or - 3) When the other person is less than eleven years old.

 Sexual abuse in the first degree is a class D felony.

 Aggravated sexual abuse in the fourth degree: A person is guilty of aggravated sexual abuse in the fourth degree when: